 Join acclaimed poet, editor, and translator and beloved poetry teacher Annie Finch for a reading and writing journey through the pleasures and paradoxes of the sonnet form.
 No previous poetry writing experience is necessary to join this intensive, hands-on online workshop.

-A journey through the sounds and shapes, loves and hates, meanings and uses of the most venerable and widespread poetic form in English.
-Each session focuses on a different branch of the sonnet through reading, discussion, and sonnet-writing.
-Topics covered will include the form’s history, structure, and impact, the idea of exoskeleton vs. endoskeleton, and some theories about why the sonnet has lasted, its effect on the modern Western mind, and what makes a sonnet a sonnet anyway.
+This sonnet-writing journey takes you far into the sounds and shapes, loves and hates, meanings and uses of the most venerable and widespread poetic form in English–and then home again, to writing your own sonnet.
+(The class is timed just in case you want to create a love sonnet for Valentines’Day!)
+Each session will focus on a different branch of the sonnet through reading, discussion, and sonnet-writing.
+We will touch on the form’s history, structure, and impact, its many variations and what makes a sonnet a sonnet anyway, and the intriguing question of why this form has lasted and what has been its effect on the modern mind, .
 No previous poetry writing experience is necessary.

 Strongly Suggested Book

 The Penguin Book of the Sonnet, edited by Phillis Levin

 A Poet’s Craft: A Comprehensive Guide to Making and Sharing Your Poetry, by Annie FinchAn Exaltation of Forms, edited by Finch and Varnes

 A Formal Feeling Comes, edited by Annie Finch

 The Reality Street Book of the Sonnet, edited by Jeff Hilson

 The Birth of the Modern Mind, by Paul Oppenheimer

 No event found